-Mr Rex's STI bonuses were determined on the basis of both base KPIs (60% component) and stretch KPIs (40% component).
+Mr Rex's STI bonuses are made up of both base KPIs (60% component) and stretch KPIs (40% component).
 Stretch targets are designed to be met only in exceptional circumstances.
-They are broken down into two equal components, namely non-financial discretionary criteria and financial. non-discretionary criteria.
+They are broken down into two equal components, namely non-financial discretionary criteria and financial, non-discretionary criteria.

-Under Mr Rex's Executive Service Agreement, the Company must withhold 50% of his total STI bonus, less applicable tax, to be applied towards on market purchase of ordinary shares in the Company for the Managing Director at market price (to be held for the earlier of termination or 3 years) and the remaining 50%, less applicable tax, to be paid in cash.
+Under Mr Rex's Executive Service Agreement, the Company must withhold 50% of his total STI, less applicable tax, to be applied towards on market purchase of ordinary shares in the Company at market price (to be held for the earlier of termination or 3 years) and the remaining 50%, less applicable tax, to be paid in cash.
 Shares are to be acquired within 5 days of the cash bonus being paid (15 September 2009).